Get News & Updates Directly To Your Inbox

 Do you know what to do if a claim isn’t approved?

 If you have a claim that isn’t approved, you can look at the explanation of benefits (EOB) for the claim to find out why.
-An EOB is generated for every claim filed to help you track what your insurance is covering and what amount you may need to pay, such as a copay or co-insurance.
+An EOB is generated for your medical claims to help you track what your insurance is covering and what amount you may need to pay, such as a copay or coinsurance.

 Do they have the wrong birth date listed for you?
-Is the address your doctor listed different from what BCBSIL has on file?
+Is the address your doctor listed different from what we have on file?
 If the claim wasn’t approved because of an information error, reversing the denial may be fairly quick and easy.

-Call BCBSIL customer service at the number on your member ID card.
+Call customer service at the number on your member ID card.
 You can give the customer advocate the right information to correct your file.
-If your provider made the mistake, you can call their billing office to get them to correct the information.
+If your provider’s office made the mistake, you can call the billing office to get the information corrected.

 There is a multi-step process in place that can help you if you think a claim has been denied in error.
-It is outlined in a three-page insert included with your EOB.
-It is also explained in your benefit book.
+It is outlined in an insert included with your EOB.
+It is also explained in your benefit information.

-The first step, the standard appeal, is an internal review of your claim.
+If the issue is not resolved and the claim is denied, you can appeal.
+A standard appeal is an internal review of your claim.
 You’ll call or send a letter to ask that the claim be reviewed to see if something can be done to reverse the denial.
 If a claim is denied for a medical reason, a medical doctor will review the claim.
-In some cases, a quick call between your doctor and the BCBSIL reviewer can resolve the issue causing the denial.

-A second level of appeal is used when a service isn’t approved based on proof of medical necessity.
-This external review is done by an independent review organization that is outside of BCBSIL.
+If a standard appeal does not resolve the issue, you can request to have a second medical reviewer look at the request.
+This second level of appeal is done by an outside, independent review organization.
 Your EOB will explain what types of denials can be sent for external review.
 There is no cost to you for an external review.

 You’ll need to provide as much information as you can to support the claim.
 Maybe the claim reviewer didn’t have the films from your MRI that showed you needed the surgery your doctor requested.
 It may be that a referral was required, and the referral wasn’t documented.
 The need for more information is another reason that often leads to a claim not getting approved.